History Files

 695

-Justinian II is succeeded by the first of a series of Non-Dynastic rulers of Constantinople, although the situation is unstable enough for him to regain the throne himself for a short time in 705.
+He seeks refuge with the Khazars, to be succeeded in Constantinople by the first of a series of 'Non-Dynastic' rulers of Constantinople, although the situation is unstable enough for him to regain the throne for himself for a short time in 705.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.